cabforum/cabforum.org/content/posts/2017/2017-03-08-ballot-187-make-caa-checking-mandatory.md

 Update section 2.2 (“Publication of Information”) of the Baseline Requirements, to remove the following text:

-Effective as of 15 April 2015, section 4.2 of a CA’s Certificate Policy and/or Certification Practice Statement (section 4.1 for CAs still conforming to RFC 2527) SHALL state whether the CA reviews CAA Records, and if so, the CA’s policy or practice on processing CAA Records for Fully Qualified Domain Names.
+Effective as of 15 April 2015, section 4.2 of a CA’s Certificate Policy and/or Certification Practice Statement (section 4.1 for CAs still conforming to [RFC 2527][3]) SHALL state whether the CA reviews CAA Records, and if so, the CA’s policy or practice on processing CAA Records for Fully Qualified Domain Names.
 The CA SHALL log all actions taken, if any, consistent with its processing practice.

 and replace it with:

-Effective as of 8 September 2017, section 4.2 of a CA’s Certificate Policy and/or Certification Practice Statement (section 4.1 for CAs still conforming to RFC 2527) SHALL state the CA’s policy or practice on processing CAA Records for Fully Qualified Domain Names; that policy shall be consistent with these Requirements.
+Effective as of 8 September 2017, section 4.2 of a CA’s Certificate Policy and/or Certification Practice Statement (section 4.1 for CAs still conforming to [RFC 2527][3]) SHALL state the CA’s policy or practice on processing CAA Records for Fully Qualified Domain Names; that policy shall be consistent with these Requirements.
 It shall clearly specify the set of Issuer Domain Names that the CA recognises in CAA “issue” or “issuewild” records as permitting it to issue.
 The CA SHALL log all actions taken, if any, consistent with its processing practice.
 Add the following text to the appropriate place in section 1.6.3 (“References”):

-RFC6844, Request for Comments: 6844, DNS Certification Authority Authorization (CAA) Resource Record, Hallam-Baker, Stradling, January 2013.
+[RFC6844][2], Request for Comments: 6844, DNS Certification Authority Authorization (CAA) Resource Record, Hallam-Baker, Stradling, January 2013.

 **- MOTION ENDS -**